-- Pin – Create spacing constraints, such as defining the width of a UI control.
+- Add new constraints – Create spacing constraints, such as defining the width of a UI control.

 - Stack – Embed views into a stack view.
-Stack view is a new feature since Xcode 7.
-We will further discuss about it in the next chapter.
+We will further discuss it in the next chapter.

 As discussed earlier, to center the “Hello World” button, you have to define two constraints: center horizontally and center vertically.
 Both constraints are with respect to the view.

-To create the constraints, we will use the Align function.
-First, select the button in Interface Builder and then click the Align icon in the layout bar.
+To create the constraints, we use the Align button.
+First, select the Hello World button in Interface Builder and then click the Align icon in the layout bar.
 In the pop-over menu, check both “Horizontal in container” and “Vertically in container” options.
 Then click the “Add 2 Constraints” button.

-You should now see a set of constraint lines.
+You should now see a set of constraint lines in blue.
 If you expand the Constraints option in the document outline view, you will find two new constraints for the button.
 These constraints ensure the button is always positioned at the center of the view.
 Alternatively, you can view these constraints in the Size inspector.

 Okay, you’re ready to test the app.
-You can click the Run button to launch the app on iPhone 6/6s Plus (or iPhone 4s).
-Alternatively, just choose another device or change the device’s orientation using the configuration bar to verify the layout.
+You can click the Run button to launch the app on iPhone 7/8 Plus (or iPhone SE).
+Alternatively, just switch to another device or change the device’s orientation by using the configuration bar to verify the layout.
 The button should be centered perfectly, regardless of screen size and orientation.